 - 16GB microSD card preconfigured with Yocto Linux and UrsaLeo Gateway demonstration application

-The Evaluation Kit is simple to assemble - follow instructions at www.ursaleo.com/gettingstarted
+The Evaluation Kit and demo are easy to assemble - follow instructions at www.ursaleo.com/gettingstarted

-Once a cloud account has been created using UrsaLeo Cloud Console, the Gateway is ready to connect to Google Cloud and start sending sensor data for display, processing and triggering actions.
+Once you've gone through all instructions on Getting Started, the Gateway software will start sending sensor data for display, processing and triggering actions.
 The sensor board can be powered using a USB cable (recommended) connected to the Gateway or from a coin cell battery.
 Note: power consumption of the Silicon Labs TB2 means a coin cell will only last one or two days.
-Once powered on, the Gateway will boot and connect to the sensor board using Bluetooth Low Energy and begin transmitting data to Google Cloud through the wired or wireless internet connection.
+Once powered on, the Gateway will boot and connect to the sensor board using Bluetooth Low Energy and begin transmitting data to the specified 3D model through the wired or wireless internet connection.

 Connect an Ethernet cable to either ethernet ports - only DHCP is supported at this time.
 Both hot and cold plug is supported.
 Also - please note if WiFi AND wired Ethernet are connected at the same time, unpredictable behavior can result.
-At power-on, the Gateway will retrieve the time/date, establish a connection to Google Cloud and begin sampling the sensors and transmitting data.
-Readings will start appearing in the UrsaLeo Cloud Console a few seconds later.
+At power-on, the Gateway will retrieve the time/date, establish a connection to the 3D model and begin sampling the sensors and transmitting data.
+Readings will start appearing in the model a few seconds later.

 The Gateway supports WiFi Protected Access (WPA) and WiFi Protected Access II (WPA2) 802.11 wireless authentication and encryption standards.
 Detailed instructions for configuring wireless access is available www.ursaleo.com/gettingstarted.
 Only wired or wireless access is supported.
-Once configured the Gateway automatically establishes a connection to Google Cloud and begins sampling the sensors and transmitting data.
-Readings will start appearing in the UrsaLeo Cloud Console a few seconds later.
+Once configured the Gateway automatically establishes a connection to the cloud and begins sampling the sensors and transmitting data.
+Readings will start appearing in the specified 3D model a few seconds later.